 - I have personally supervised ten interns every summer for the last five years plus worked with over two hundred college students in the Big Medical Center ER.

-- I was able to get to know Mr. Doe because he made it a point to attend two of my sections every week when only one was required.
+- I was able to get to know Joe because he made it a point to attend two of my sections every week when only one was required.

-- Ms. Smith did research in my laboratory for two years, and I worked very closely with her.
+- Sarah did research in my laboratory for two years, and I worked very closely with her.

 - Jane has a rare blend of top research, analytical, and interpersonal skills.

-- The combination of tenacity, willingness to help, and good communications skills found in Mr. Doe is truly unique.
+- The combination of tenacity, willingness to help, and good communications skills found in Henry is truly unique.

-- He is the only student I ever had who came to all my office hours as part of a relentless--and successful--drive to master biochemistry.
-He was one of just ten percent in the class to receive an A.
+- Ben is the only student I have ever had who came to all my office hours as part of a relentless – and successful – drive to master biochemistry.
+He was one of just 10% in the class to receive an A.

 - He was in the top 10% of his class.